 Using the classic “get ’em while they’re young” strategy, the dairy industry has put calcium needs for growing children and adolescents at the very center of their marketing.
-By using the “calcium, calcium, calcium” mantra, and holding up milk as a uniquely good source of this nutrient, they’ve created the impression that dairy products are by far the best source of calcium.
-But, as we’ll discover when we review the calcium content of various vegan foods, that claim just isn’t true.
+By using the “calcium, calcium, calcium” mantra, while pointing to milk at every turn, they’ve tricked the public into believing that dairy products are the best source of this nutrient.
+But it turns out that many vegan foods surpass dairy as a source of calcium.

 On top of this, the dairy marketing boards never seem to volunteer the fact that the vast majority of people have problems digesting milk.
 About 65 percent of the world’s adults are lactose intolerant.
 And that figure is much higher among people of African and Asian descent—around 99 percent of adults of Chinese descent are lactose intolerant.

 Unfortunately, vegan advocates are scarcely better than dairy lobbyists when it comes to accurately discussing calcium.
 A number of vegan books and websites assert that dairy is, in reality, a poor source of calcium.
 The claim is that the substantial amount of protein found in dairy products inhibits calcium absorption.
 People making this argument often points charts showing the rates of milk drinking and hip fracture in various countries.
 These charts present the data in a way that suggests dairy products cause increased rates of hip fracture.